Ilia-Abolhasani/telegram-bot-message-publisher/README.md

 # Telegram Bot Message Publisher

 This repository hosts a simple web service designed for sending messages via a Telegram bot when direct access to Telegram API and servers is restricted or banned.
-Messages are received through a POST request to the endpoint `/ {chat_id} /bot/send_message` and are then forwarded to a specified chat ID using the configured Telegram bot.
+Messages are received through a POST request to the endpoint `/{chat_id}/bot/send_message` and are then forwarded to a specified chat ID using the configured Telegram bot.

 ## Setup